 Surgery- Depending on the type of tumour and stage of cancer, lumpectomy (removal of the lump only), or surgical removal of the entire breast (mastectomy) is performed.

 Radiation therapy- High energy X- rays or gamma rays are targeted on tumour sites or post-surgery tumour sites.
 This helps in the effective killing of the remaining cells and is typically given for five weeks.
 Brachytherapy involves the placement of radioactive material near the tumour mass.
+Consult with an oncologist in Dwarka for Radiation Therapy.

 Chemotherapy- The use of anti-cancer drugs either after surgery or, to shrink the tumour and make breast-conserving surgery possible, it can even be used before surgery.
 Breast cancer may also be managed by hormone therapy, targeted drug therapy or immunotherapy depending upon the nature of breast cancer.